 - Patients with uncontrolled infection shall not be enrolled until infection is treated and brought under control; patients with active infection are permitted to enroll provided that the infection is controlled

-- COHORTS B and C: Patients with gastrointestinal (GI) tract disease causing the inability to take oral medication, malabsorption syndrome, a requirement for intravenous (IV) alimentation, prior surgical procedures affecting absorption, uncontrolled inflammatory GI disease (e.g., Crohn’s disease, ulcerative colitis)
+- COHORTS B, C, AND D: Patients with gastrointestinal (GI) tract disease causing the inability to take oral medication, malabsorption syndrome, a requirement for intravenous (IV) alimentation, prior surgical procedures affecting absorption, uncontrolled inflammatory GI disease (e.g., Crohn’s disease, ulcerative colitis)

-- COHORTS B and C: Patients on strong CYP3A inducers within 7 days of first dose of study treatment
+- COHORTS B, C, AND D: Patients on strong CYP3A inducers within 7 days of first dose of study treatment

 I. To determine the maximum tolerated dose (MTD) or recommended phase 2 dose (RP2D) of tagraxofusp-erzs (SL-401) in combination with azacitidine or in combination with azacitidine and venetoclax in this patient population and evaluate the safety of this regimen.